burningion/katacoda-tracing-datadog/modern-observability-in-practice/step1.md

 ![storedog](https://github.com/burningion/katacoda-tracing-datadog/raw/master/assets/ecommerce/storedog.png)

-Next, let's instrument our application with Datadog and see where the slow page load is coming from.
+Next, let's see how we instrument our application with Datadog and see where the slow page load is coming from.